danielrosendo/academy/docs/get-started.md

 1. Agents are with derived classes of [`Agent`][academy.agent.Agent].
 2. Async agent methods decorated with [`@action`][academy.agent.action] can be invoked remotely by user programs and other agents.
 An agent can call action methods on itself as normal methods.
 3. The [`Manager`][academy.manager.Manager] is a high-level interface that reduces boilerplate code when launching and managing agents.
 It will also manage clean up of resources and shutting down agents when the context manager exits.
-4. The [local exchange][academy.exchange.local.LocalExchangeFactory] manages message passing between users and agents running in a single process.
+4. The [local exchange][academy.exchange.LocalExchangeFactory] manages message passing between users and agents running in a single process.
 Factories are used to create clients to the exchange.
 5. The manager uses an [`Executor`][concurrent.futures.Executor] to run agents concurrently across parallel/distributed resources.
 Here, a [`ThreadPoolExecutor`][concurrent.futures.Executor] runs agents in different threads of the main process.
 6. An instantiated agent (here, `ExampleAgent`) can be launched with [`Manager.launch()`][academy.manager.Manager.launch], returning a handle to the remote agent.
 7. Interact with running agents via a [`Handle`][academy.handle.Handle].
 Invoking an action returns the result.